GaloisInc/pirate/libpirate/README.md

 transmitted in indivisible packets.
 Reading a partial packet will drop the remaining contents of the packet.

+Non-blocking I/O is currently supported for the UDP and GE-eth channel types.
+Passing O_NONBLOCK to pirate_open() on other channel types will return an errno status of EINVAL.

 ## Usage

 See [libpirate.h](/libpirate/libpirate.h) for additional documentation.